blkluv/vxlverse/README.md

 - **Cross-Platform Publishing**: Deploy your games to web, mobile, and desktop platforms
 - **Authentic Pixel-Art UI**: Immersive retro-style game interfaces that enhance player experience
 - **Cohesive RPG Systems**: Integrated dialogue, inventory, and quest systems with consistent styling
+- **AI-Powered Characters**: Create NPCs with unique personalities and dynamic conversations using LLM integration

 ## Community and Support